 When we acquire a property, we allocate the purchase price of the acquisition based upon our assessment of the fair value of various components, including to land and building, land, building and improvements, and intangible lease assets and liabilities.
 Fair value determinations are based on estimated cash flow projections that utilize discount and/or capitalization rates, as well as certain available market information.
 The fair value of land, building and improvements considers the value of the property as if it were vacant.
 The fair value of intangible lease assets is based on our evaluation of the specific characteristics of each lease.
 Factors considered include estimates of carrying costs during hypothetical expected lease-up periods, current market conditions and market rates, the customer's credit quality and costs to execute similar leases.
-The fair value of out-of-market leases is calculated as the present value (using a discount rate that reflects the risks associated with the leases) of the difference between the contractual amounts to be paid pursuant to each in-place lease and our estimate of fair market rates during the expected lease-up periods, depending on local market conditions.
+The fair value of out-of-market leases is calculated as the present value (using a discount rate that reflects the risks associated with the leases) of the difference between the contractual amounts to be paid pursuant to each in-place lease and our estimate of fair market lease rates for each corresponding in-place lease.
+In estimating carrying costs, we include estimates of lost rentals at market rates during the expected lease-up periods, depending on local market conditions.
 In estimating costs to execute similar leases, we consider customer improvements, leasing commissions and legal and other related expenses.
 Initial valuations are subject to change until such information is finalized, which will occur no later than 12 months after the acquisition date.